-In amassing a choreographic oeuvre spanning over 60 years, Paul Taylor’s 147 dances stand as testament to his devotion to modern dance’s most beloved and prolific artists and to his genius as a dance maker.
+Paul Taylor’s 147 dances, spanning 64 years, stand as testament to his devotion to modern dance’s most beloved and prolific artists and to his genius as a dance maker.
 He had a special relationship with those he chose to dance for his Company and created work that, though deeply rooted in his own history and collaboration with other modern dance pioneers (Louis Horst, José Limón, Martha Graham, Merce Cunningham), consistently pushed the boundaries of modern dance.
 His love of painting, poetry, and nature provided a rich palette for exploring the human condition, and he used each to demonstrate and depict its dark and light elements in transcendent ways.
 His works continue to move audiences to this day, lending them new perspective on the joy, pain, humor and tragedy that bind us together.

 Critics and audiences are drawn to and astounded by his relationship to music of all genres, ranging, from classical and early jazz to original abstract scores and popular music.
 Yet, it is was his unique mastery of classical music, particularly of baroque composers, that resonated most powerfully within his repertory.
-His breakthrough Aureole (1962), which he created and set to Handel, established a singular voice that married the freedom and abstraction of modern movement to classical music.
-This marriage of modern dance and classical music by composers from Bach to Stravinsky continued to be amplified over decades in masterworks like Esplanade (1975), Images and Dust (1977), Airs (1978), Le Sacre du Printemps (The Rehearsal) (1980), Arden Court (1981), Mercuric Tidings (1982), Sunset (1983), Roses (1985), A Musical Offering (1986), Eventide (1997), Promethean Fire (2002), and Beloved Renegade (2008).
+His breakthrough Aureole, which he set to Handel, established a singular voice that married the freedom and abstraction of modern movement to classical music.
+This marriage of modern dance and classical music by composers from Bach to Feldman continued to be amplified over decades in masterworks like Esplanade, Images and Dust, Airs, Le Sacre du Printemps (The Rehearsal), Arden Court, Mercuric Tidings, Sunset, Roses, A Musical Offering, Eventide, Promethean Fire, and Beloved Renegade.

 A New York Institution